Skip to content

 2. LKM: Load the Loadable Kernel Module (LKM) into the device kernel without replacing the original kernel.

-These two modes are suitable for different scenarios, and you can choose according to your needs.
+These two modes are suitable for different scenarios, and you can choose the one according to your needs.

 In GKI mode, the original kernel of the device will be replaced with the generic kernel image provided by KernelSU.
 The advantages of GKI mode are: